MFT Connection Profile Parameters

 SSL Security Level

-Defines the SSL security levels of encrypted communication for the host, as follows:
+Determines one of the following SSL security levels of encrypted communication for the host:

 SFTP (SSH) Protocol Parameters